What is media mix modeling (MMM) in marketing?

 How media mix directs marketing efforts

-The insights from media mix analysis address key questions that help optimize your marketing efforts, including:
+The insights from modeling advertising address key questions that help optimize your marketing efforts, including:

 Where should my ad spend go?